pawandeepthind/sterling-dev-vm/README.md

       sterling_version: 95 # supports 94 or 95
       database_machine_name: database # this is the name of the database machine from config file
       ```
-  2. Update server/setup.yml and change sterling94 or sterling95 at the roles to select on sterlingdev
+  2. Update server/setup.yml and change sterling at the roles to select on sterlingdev
   3. Copy the correct installer in server/roles/files
     1. Extract Sterling (94 or 95) installer.
     2. Rename extracted component to OM, STORE and CC